 This section gives health professionals the opportunity to view other up and coming conferences/training events.
 These events are not necessarily endorsed or supported by Bliss, but may be of interest to health professionals.

 Please follow the link if you would like to see information about upcoming Bliss events for healthcare professionals.

-The Royal College of Paediatrics and Child Health (RCPCH) has developed a validated patient feedback tool for ICU doctors, including neonatologists and intensivists, to use in ICU settings – Paediatric Carers of Children Feedback (PaedCCF) ICU on Wednesday 31 May 2017 and Wednesday 28 June 2017.
+The Royal College of Paediatrics and Child Health (RCPCH) has developed a validated patient feedback tool for ICU doctors, including neonatologists and intensivists, to use in ICU settings – Paediatric Carers of Children Feedback (PaedCCF) ICU on Wednesday 28 June 2017.